 To make the videos, we had a large center in Hanoi organize two different classes for us.
 One is with students aged 8-11 and one is with much younger students 5-7.
 Young Learners is a term that includes primary age students all the way to teenagers.
 The goal was to make sure that students taking the course would get to see interactions with both age groups and see how different they are.

-Though the level of the students is not beginner, the methodology of these teachers, and the course content in general, works for any level.
+Though the level of the students is not a beginner, the methodology of these teachers, and the course content in general works for any level.
 In fact, teaching different level students, especially low level, is specifically addressed in the course.